oneapi-src/oneDAL/docs/source/dev_guide/algorithms/covariance/correlation-and-variance-covariance-matrices.rst

 At this moment, the description of
 `distributed processing for Correlation and Variance-Covariance Matrices <https://software.intel.com/en-us/daal-programming-guide-distributed-processing-1>`_ is only available in Developer Guide for Intel(R) DAAL.

+.. note:: Distributed processing mode for Correlation and Variance-Covariance Matrices is not available on GPU.

 Examples
 ========